 We offer general professional management advice to farmers and landowners in virtually every aspect of rural property.
 We undertake professional valuations in accordance with the Royal Institution of Chartered Surveyors’ Standards for probate, bank borrowing, financial planning and many other purposes.
-We also advise our clients in respect of financial planning and tax matters, and regularly liaise with government departments for clients regarding environmental, Basic Payment and other schemes.
+We also advise our clients in respect of financial planning and tax matters, and regularly liaise with government departments for clients regarding Countryside Stewardship, Basic Payment and other schemes.

 We have expertise in the fields of compulsory purchase, telecommunication masts, agricultural tenancies, share farming and a range of other matters affecting the modern farmer.
 We are actively involved in renewable energy schemes in the form of wind turbines, biomass heating systems and solar photovoltaic technology.